Skip to main content

 • Tier 2 extracurriculars demonstrate high levels of achievement or leadership but are more common than Tier 1 activities.
 Tier 2 activities include everything from making an all-state selection in athletics or band to holding a top leadership position in a well-known club, like Model UN or Science Olympiad.

-• Tier 3 extracurricular activities are great for showing an applicant’s interests outside of the classroom, but they don’t have the cachet of higher-tiered extracurriculars.
+• Tier 3 extracurricular activities are great for demonstrating an applicant’s interests outside of the classroom, but don’t have the cachet of higher-tiered extracurriculars.
 Tier 3 activities include holding a lesser leadership position in a club, like treasurer.
 Similarly, athletes who didn’t make an all-state team but earned recognition, such as a student who wins a player of the week award, fall into Tier 3.

 • Tier 4 extracurriculars are the least impressive and most common of the four tiers.
 These activities include everything from participation in a club (without holding a leadership position) to volunteering to playing a sport or instrument without distinction.